andavarapulikith/CodeBuilders/README.md

 ## Overview

 CodeBuilders is a comprehensive Online Judge (OJ) platform built using the MERN stack (MongoDB, Express, React, Node.js).
-The platform caters to both users and admins, providing distinct functionalities tailored to their roles.
+The platform caters to both users and admin, providing distinct functionalities tailored to their roles.

 ## Features